elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-benefits-of-collaborative-learning-in-study-groups.md

 url: /learn/education-studies/questions/what-are-the-benefits-of-collaborative-learning-in-study-groups
 score: -1.0
 related_article1:
-    id: 160327
+    id: 175918
     title: >-
-        What factors should be considered when forming effective study groups?
+        What are the essential components of a well-structured essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-should-be-considered-when-forming-effective-study-groups
+    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-essay
 related_article2:
-    id: 160311
+    id: 175914
     title: >-
-        What are the characteristics of critical thinkers?
+        What is the significance of understanding literary terms in academia?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/what-is-the-significance-of-understanding-literary-terms-in-academia
+related_article3:
+    id: 175924
+    title: >-
+        What university support services are available to assist with writing and research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-critical-thinkers
+    url: /learn/education-studies/questions/what-university-support-services-are-available-to-assist-with-writing-and-research
 ---

 &nbsp;